CiucurDaniel/Sport-Attendace-Manager/README.md

 * Ciucur Daniel
 * Tuns Adrian

+# Getting started

+the project contains many branches:

+master
+ad
+ionel
+dan
+default

 # Design Patterns

-* Model View
+* Model View View-Model
-* View-Model

 # Status of the project

-The project is completed.
+The project was completed for the assignment from the univeristy, however development is planned to still go on.
+All those new changes are going to happen in the master branch.

 ## Technologies